Need to talk? Call 1800 882 436.

 What are the symptoms of constipation in children?

-• getting tummy pain that comes and goes
+• having abdominal (tummy) pain that comes and goes

 Some children who are constipated may have an anal fissure.
-This is a small split in the anus (bottom) that causes pain and bleeding.
-This occurs because they have been straining (pushing hard) to pass poo.
+This is a small split in their anus (bottom) that causes pain and bleeding.
+This occurs because they have been straining (pushing hard) to pass a bowel movement.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.